MicrosoftDocs/power-automate-docs/articles/getting-started.md

 ![Flow templates](./media/getting-started/template-details.png)

-Using templates is very easy: first, select **Use this template**.
+Using this template is very easy: first, select **Use this template**.

 Then select **Create** and accept the terms and conditions.

 ![Create connection](./media/getting-started/create-connection.png)

-Now you can explore the events that trigger the flow and the actions that result from those events.
+Now you can explore the conditions that trigger the flow and the action that result from that event.
 Play around with the settings to make the flow your own, and even add or delete actions.
 Finally, select **Create flow**, and then verify that your flow is running as expected (or just select **Done**).

 Explore other templates, and [follow this tutorial](get-started-logic-template.md) to get details of how to create more flows from templates.